AFIT-R/afit-r.github.io/basics/index.md

 ##  [1]  3  6  9 12 15 18 21 24 27 30
 ```

-Remember there are no scalars in R, so `c` is actually a vector of length 1; in order to add its value to every element of `long`, it is recycled to match the length of `long`.
+There are no scalars[^scalars] in R, so `c` is actually a vector of length 1; in order to add its value to every element of `long`, it is recycled to match the length of `long`.

 When the length of the longer object is a multiple of the shorter object length, the recycling occurs silently.
 When the longer object length is not a multiple of the shorter object length, a warning is given: